gdotgordon/tageval/README.md

  ```

 ## How Do I Use It?
 The API itself is simple.
 The expressions used may be as complex as allowed by the JavaScript language and regexp language.
-They can range from a simple comparison, such as `a < 7`, to something sophisticated, such an invocation of the functional API built into JavaScript.
+They can range from a simple comparison, such as `A < 7`, to something sophisticated, such an invocation of the functional API built into JavaScript.
 In fact, the field `Data` shown above uses a functional JavaScript expression to check the sum of the elements of an array.

 As far as the API is concerned, the default mode is to evaluate an `interface{}` instance and run any validation tags encountered.
 Also, by default, Go JSON serialization rules are obeyed.
 This means private fields, fields tagged with `-`, or non-struct zero value fields are skipped, but this behavior may optionally be overridden.